All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Month 1 to 3: More consistent libido improvements.
 Better physical stamina and mood contribute to sexual wellbeing.
 Some patients report improved arousal response and satisfaction.

-• Month 3 to 6: Full hormonal optimization effects.
+• Month 3 to 6: Full hormonal improvement effects.
 Body composition improvements may enhance confidence.
 Sexual health benefits typically peak alongside other wellness gains.

-It is important to understand that CJC-1295 is not a sexual performance drug like PDE5 inhibitors (sildenafil, tadalafil).
-It does not produce immediate effects on arousal or erection.
+CJC-1295 isn't a sexual performance drug like PDE5 inhibitors (sildenafil, tadalafil).
+It doesn't produce immediate effects on arousal or erection.
 Its benefits develop organically as the hormonal environment improves.

 Side Effects and Safety